Regulations for Time Place and Manner

 The Vice President for Student Affairs shall assign marshals, define an appropriate route, and take other measures which will ensure that the activities will not interfere with the rights of others in their effective use of University facilities and property.

 No Private businesses or third party individuals are permitted to solicit in any manner, form or for any purpose on University property without the prior written permission of Western Kentucky University.
 This includes solicitations for profit and for non-profit/charitable purposes.

 The University reserves the right to review all aspects of a proposed solicitation and to determine if said solicitation is in the best interest of the University and the campus community.
 The decision whether to allow a solicitation activity is in the sole discretion of the University.
 The University's decision shall be final.

-Responsibility for administration of this policy is delegated to the Vice President for Student Affairs.
+Responsibility for administration of this policy is delegated to the Vice President for Enrollement and Student Experience.
 Request for permissible solicitations(s) and or inquiries regarding the University's policy should be directed to that office.